coredat/core/docs/code_style.md

 ### Curly Braces

-- Place namespace curlies inline.
+- No restriction on new line or inline for methods and functions.
-- No restriction on new line or line for methods and functions.
+- Namespace must be inline.

 ### References / Pointers